 12 Monkeys (Film): James Cole witnessed his own death

 Man, Bruce Willis loves being in movies with crazy twists, huh?
 In this film, as James Cole, he’s sent back in time to try to stop a terrible plague.
 Throughout, he’s plagued by nightmares of a memory he can’t quite capture.
 The end of the film sees him shot and killed in a standoff with police, and the memory is revealed: a young James Cole is at the scene, watching his older self die.
 His headaches and nightmares were basically a feedback loop of his time traveling.
 Interestingly, Willis would also confront his younger self through time travel later in the film Looper.

 Unbreakable: Mr. Glass is the villain

 Another M. Night Shyamalan movie starring Bruce Willis, his character David doesn’t get the big twist this time around.
 Instead, that goes to Samuel L. Jackson’s Elijah Price, aka Mr. Glass.
 The comic shop owner who helps David discover his powers and how to use them, he’s actually been trying to discover someone with the opposite of his brittle bone disease – by killing a lot of people.
 He is the villain of the story, and gladly so.
 This didn’t just change the meaning of everything he said to David, but it turns out it set up a trilogy.
-Split was revealed as a second installment in an Unbreakable trilogy thanks to a surprise at the end, with the third, Glass, and likely a crazy twist or two, on the way in 2019.
+Split was revealed as a second installment in an Unbreakable trilogy thanks to a surprise at the end, with the third, Glass, his trio of unbreakable twists was complete.